newforestberlin/APILayer/README.md

 Most elegant way to get the framework is with Carthage (https://github.com/Carthage/Carthage):

-1. Add a Cartfile to your projects root folder with these two lines:
+1. Add a Cartfile to your projects root folder with this one line:

-        github "Alamofire/Alamofire" >= 2.0
         github "youandthegang/APILayer" >= 2.0

 2. Call 'carthage update' on the console on that folder.
 This fetches the newest tagged versions of the two frameworks and builds them, placing the resulting frameworks in Carthage/Build/iOS